BillRaymond/agile-in-action-podcast-repo/_posts/2022-07-26-the-leader-s-mindset-required-for-organizational-agility.md

 Thomas Grisham: And the second piece is to inspire achievement beyond expectations.
 And what I mean is, the expectations of the person who I'm leading.
 So if I work for Bill and Bill knows Tom's not the brightest tack in the box, he could be a whole lot better at writing code than he is.
 And you give me a new piece of work to do, and I'm terrified.
 You can tell.
 But you support me.
 You let me experience it, you permit me to fail if I have to.
 That requires the kind of leadership that the C-suite people need to see and imbue in an organization.
 That's not easy.

 Bill Raymond: No, it's definitely not.
-And then I think about the fact that, you know, very often when we're talking about organizational agility, when we get to companies that are that size of 10,000 or larger, globally-dispersed,the number of levels in the organization seems to increase exponentially.
+And then I think about the fact that, you know, very often when we're talking about organizational agility, when we get to companies that are that size of 10,000 or larger, globally-dispersed, the number of levels in the organization seems to increase exponentially.

 What does a flat organization look like in terms of numbers?